AanZee/conventions/general/README.md

 ```

 ## Remove code, don't comment
 When you want to remove some code, remove it.
-Don't comment it.
-You can use GIT if you want it back or you can recopy it from Stack Overflow.
-Use comments for useful comments instead.
+Don't disable it with a comment tag.
+To reverse the removal, you can use GIT.

 **Right:**
 ```javascript